Outlook client entirely depends on the Autodiscover service as an infrastructure for his relationship with the Exchange server.

 A1:

-Reason 1 – there is a major difference between the Autodiscover methods that implemented in Active Directory environment versus non-Active Directory environment.
+Reason 1 – there is a major difference between the Autodiscover methods that implemented in Active Directory environment vs. non-Active Directory environment.
 Outlook client needs to identify the environment in which it located and based on this information, choose the required Autodiscover method.

 Reason 2 – in a scenario which described as – non-Active Directory environment, the Autodiscover process can be implemented in a couple of ways.
 Each of these “ways” created as a solution for a particular organization network environment.
 Even after an Outlook client identifies that he located in non-Active Directory environment, he has a couple of options for finding the Autodiscover Endpoint.